hannahgwimpy/CTBN-Voltage-Gated/README.md

 [![DOI](https://zenodo.org/badge/998520127.svg)](https://doi.org/10.5281/zenodo.15625711)

-A GUI application and associated scripts for simulating voltage-gated sodium channel models, showcasing CTBN Markov model's advantages over the Legacy Hodgkin-Huxley and Markov models.
-It showcases sodium current traces with customizable parameters and voltage protocols, allowing users to explore the differences between Hodgkin-Huxley, CTBN Markov, and legacy Markov models.
+This repository contains a GUI application and associated scripts for simulating voltage-gated sodium channel models, implemented as a proof-of-principle.
+The code accompanies the paper "Efficient fully stochastic modelling of voltage-gated ion channels using Bayesian networks" by Hannah G. Wimpy.
+It showcases the advantages of CTBN (Continuous-Time Bayesian Network) Markov models over Legacy Hodgkin-Huxley and traditional Markov models for simulating sodium channel behavior.
+The application allows for the visualization of sodium current traces with customizable parameters and voltage protocols, enabling users to explore the differences between these modeling approaches.
 The `data` directory contains data generated from model comparisons and figures used in the associated paper.

 ## Features

-*   Simulates sodium current traces using three different models:
+*   Simulates sodium current traces using several models:
     *   Continuous-Time Bayesian Networks (CTBN) Markov
     *   Legacy Markov
     *   Hodgkin-Huxley
+    *   Anticonvulsant CTBN Markov
+    *   Anticonvulsant Legacy Markov
 *   Allows customization of model parameters.
 *   Provides a flexible interface to define custom voltage protocols.
 *   Generates and displays sodium current traces.